ajason/BubbleBar/README.md

 - `.nightOwl` - Dark blue theme for night use
 - `.highContrast` - Accessibility optimized theme
 - `.ocean` - Cool blue tones

+### Animation Control

+BubbleBar provides two separate animation modifiers:
+1. `bubbleBarAnimation(_:)` - Controls the animation of the bubble movement and tab bar changes
+2. `bubbleBarViewTransition(_:)` - Controls the animation of view transitions between tabs

+This separation allows for fine-tuned control over different aspects of the animation.

 ### Sizing Behavior